hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

     -   maxTinyBarTransactionFee - The maximum transaction fee you're willing to pay on a transaction
     -   messageTimeout - number of seconds to wait on messages representing transactions (default is 20)
     -   mirrorNodeAddress - mirror node grpc server (refer to https://docs.hedera.com/guides/docs/mirror-node-api/hedera-consensus-service-api-1)
-    -   network - The desired Hedera netowrk to point to.
+    -   network - The desired Hedera network environment to point to.
 Options currently include MAINNET, OTHER, PREVIEWNET and TESTNET (default).
-Set to OTHER to point to a custom environment
+Set to OTHER to point to a custom environment.
-    -   nodes - A map of custom nodes to point to.
-This is made up of accountId and host key-value pairs
+    -   nodes - A map of custom nodes to be used by SDK.
+This is made up of accountId (e.g. 0.0.1000) and host (e.g. 127.0.0.1) key-value pairs
     -   operatorId - account id on network 'x.y.z' format
     -   operatorKey - account private key, to be used for signing transaction and client identification #Be careful with showing this, do not check this value in.
     -   pullAddressBookNodes - Whether to download the address book from the network and use those nodes over the default nodes.
-Populating `nodes` will take priority over this.
+Populating `hedera.mirror.test.acceptancenodes` will take priority over this.
     -   restPollingProperties
         -   baseUrl - The host url to the mirrorNode e.g. https://testnet.mirrornode.hedera.com/api/v1
         -   delay - The time to wait in between failed REST API calls